Zwarte Piet

+The depiction of Zwarte Piet has gone through several changes since the mid 19th century.
+The earliest known illustration of the character comes from an 1850 book by Amsterdam schoolteacher Jan Schenkman and portrays him as a black Moor.
+This became the dominant representation of Zwarte Piet throughout the 20th century.
+Those portraying the traditional version of the character, since deemed a racial stereotype, usually put on blackface and colourful Renaissance attire in addition to curly wigs and bright red lipstick.

-Those portraying the traditional version of Zwarte Piet usually put on blackface and colourful Renaissance attire in addition to curly wigs and bright red lipstick.
-The character has been increasingly controversial since the early 2010s and decreasingly prevalent at municipal holiday celebrations in the years that have followed.
-As of 2021, a revised version, dubbed Sooty Piet (Roetveegpiet), has become more common than the traditional variant at public events, in addition to in television specials, films, social media, and advertising.
+This version of Zwarte Piet became increasingly controversial beginning in the late 20th century and throughout the years that followed.
+Alternatives later debuted, among them multicolored Piets.
+By 2021 a revised version, dubbed Sooty Piet (Roetveegpiet), had become more common than the traditional variant at public events and in television specials, films, social media, and advertising.
 Sooty Piet features the natural skin tone of the actors playing the character with soot marks created by streaks of dark makeup on their faces.

 Traditions

-The Zwarte Piet character is part of the annual Feast of St. Nicholas that is celebrated on the evening of 5 December (Sinterklaasavond, which is known as St. Nicholas' Eve in English) in the Netherlands, Curaçao and Aruba.
+The Zwarte Piet character is part of the annual Feast of St. Nicholas that is celebrated on the evening of 5 December (Sinterklaasavond, which is known as Saint Nicholas' Eve in English) in the Netherlands, Curaçao and Aruba.
 This is when presents and sweets are traditionally distributed to children.
 The holiday is celebrated on 6 December in Belgium.
 The Zwarte Piet characters appear only in the weeks before the Feast of Saint Nicholas, first when the saint is welcomed with a parade as he arrives in the country (generally by boat, having traveled from Madrid, Spain).
 The tasks of the various Zwarte Piets (Zwarte Pieten in Dutch) are mostly to amuse children and to distribute kruidnoten and pepernoten in the Netherlands, tangerines and speculoos in Belgium, and other strooigoed (special Sinterklaas-themed sweets) to those who come to meet the saint as he visits schools, stores, and other places.